bdraco/async_interrupt/README.md

   <img src="https://img.shields.io/pypi/l/async_interrupt.svg?style=flat-square" alt="License">
 </p>

+Interrupt context manager for asyncio.

-Context manager to raise an exception when a future is done
+This module provides a context manager that can be used to interrupt a block of code as soon as possible when a future is done.

+The purpose is to raise as soon as possible to avoid any race conditions.

+This is based loosely on async_timeout by Andrew Svetlov and cpython asyncio.timeout

 ## Installation